 Here are a few examples of the different types of lotteries that districts may choose to use:

-Accepted students must complete the Notice of Intent to Enroll Form and return it to the choice district by January 6, 2015.
+Accepted students must complete the Notice of Intent to Enroll Form and return it to the choice district by January 5, 2016 or as soon as possible after notification of acceptance by the choice district.

 Each resident district must be informed if any of their resident students are participating in the choice program.
-If they are not already registered in the resident district, students should register with their district prior to January 16, 2015.
+If they are not already registered in the resident district, students should register with their district prior to January 15, 2016 or as soon as possible after notification of acceptance by the choice district.

-The choice district must send a copy of each student's Notice of Intent to Enroll to the respective resident district by January 16 to serve as notification.
+The choice district must send a copy of each student's Notice of Intent to Enroll to the respective resident district by January 15 or as soon as possible after receipt to serve as notification.

 The requests must be received by March 15.